BalloonBox-Inc/scrt-helper/README.md

 ## 4. Upload and Initiate your contract

-Run `yarn go` to upload and initiate your contract
+Run `yarn upload` to upload and initiate your contract

 ## 5. Generate a permit query